 Motley Property: In 2007 the Company entered into an agreement to purchase four unpatented claims located in the state of Idaho.
 The carrying value of the property was written down to a nominal value during the fiscal year ended June 30, 2009.
+Subsequent to June 30, 2013, these claims were formally dropped by the Company.

 Spring Creek Property: Between 2007 and 2008 the Company staked several claims in Montana and Idaho that adjoin the Motley property, collectively the Spring Creek Project.
 The carrying value of the property was written down to a nominal value during the fiscal year ended June 30, 2010.
+Subsequent to June 30, 2013, these claims were formally dropped by the Company.

 Copper Chief Property: In 2007 the Company staked 40 claims known as the Copper Chief property in Mina, Nevada, approximately 4 miles north of Pine Tree property.
 The carrying value of the property was written down to a nominal value during the fiscal year ended June 30, 2010.
+Subsequent to June 30, 2013, a 70% interest on this property was optioned out.